J. B. Straubel: Public recognition

 In 2008, Straubel was named Innovator of the Year by MIT's Technology Review in their annual TR35 innovators in the world under the age of 35.
 He spoke at MIT's Emtech conference on a panel on green transportation in Boston, MA in September 2008.

 In March 2012, Straubel spoke at the DESIGN West conference, produced by UBM Electronics, at the McEnery Convention Center in San Jose, CA.

 Redwood Materials

+Redwood Materials focuses on recovering valuable materials such as lithium, cobalt, and nickel from used lithium-ion batteries and manufacturing scrap so that these materials can be reused to produce new batteries.
+The company aims to reduce waste and support a more sustainable battery supply chain.

 Redwood Materials is a company established in Nevada by Straubel in 2017, to recycle lithium-ion automotive battery packs on a large scale.
 As of August 2020, the company had been operating in stealth mode as the technologies and processes were developed to enable the company to begin operation in the early 2020s.

 On August 29, 2020, Straubel was interviewed by The Wall Street Journal and revealed additional details: